-Each executive officer of SLF Inc. has held his current position or other senior positions with the Company during the past five years with the following exceptions:
+Each executive officer of SLF Inc. has held his or her current position or other senior positions with the Company during the past five years with the following exceptions:

-- (i) Prior to September 2015, Ms. Dougherty was Managing Director, Strategy, Analytics and Transformation, TD Wealth Management, The Toronto-Dominion Bank; - (ii) Mr. Goulet was President, Health and Wealth, Mercer (US) Inc. ("Mercer"), from January 2017 to December 2017 and President, Retirement, Health and Benefits, Mercer, from October 2014 to December 2016; - (iii) Prior to February 2016, Mr. Grépin was Account Management Department Head, Bridgewater Associates; and - (iv) Prior to February 2017, Ms. Pagano was Managing Director, Head of Human Resources, RBC Capital Markets and Investor & Treasury Services, Royal Bank of Canada.
+- Mr. Goulet was President, Health and Wealth, Mercer (US) Inc. ("Mercer"), from January 2017 to December 2017 and President, Retirement, Health and Benefits, Mercer, from October 2014 to December 2016; - (ii) Ms. Money was Senior Vice-President and Chief Information Officer Corporate Centre Technology, Canadian Imperial Bank of Commerce ("CIBC"), from November 2018 to May 2020, Senior Vice President, Enterprise Programs & Deliver Excellence, CIBC, from April 2016 to October 2018 and Senior Vice President, Strategic Initiatives, Retail & Business Banking, CIBC, from June 2012 to April 2016; and - (iii) Prior to February 2017, Ms. Pagano was Managing Director, Head of Human Resources, RBC Capital Markets and Investor & Treasury Services, Royal Bank of Canada.